-30. In Gita Chapter 18 Verse 62, God Krishna is advising Arjun to go in to the refuge of which other God
+In Bhagavad Gita Chapter 18 Verse 62, God Krishna is advising Arjun to go in to the refuge of which other God?

 Question: I had asked a Mahamandleshwar a question that in Gita Chapter 18 Verse 62, in which Supreme God’s refuge is God Krishna advising to go to?
 That Mahamandleshwar had replied that there is no God other than God Shri Krishna.
 Shri Krishna is himself Complete God; he is advising to come in his refuge only.
 It is only a different way of saying it.
-Please dispel this doubt of the ignorant me.
+Please dispel this doubt.

 Ye maala daal huye hain mukta | shatdal uva-baai bakta ||